DevDockTools

 AVIF uses AV1 intra-frame encoding, which applies more sophisticated transforms than WebP's VP8/VP8L codec.
 The gap shows up most with:

-• High-detail photography (landscapes, product shots): AVIF saves 30-50% over WebP
+• High-detail photography (landscapes, product shots): AVIF's advantage over WebP is largest here

 • Illustrations with flat colour: both formats are near-parity